rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 One thing almost all student groups do a lot of is tabling.
 We’ve found that interactive activities work pretty well—we often run Giving Games where we put up $1 for each participant and they decide to donate it to one of a list of charities we provide, based on which one they think will be the most effective.

-Giving Games are cool in that tdisplay peoples’ charity choices on a computer, you can very easily randomize what text and what options people see.
+Giving Games are cool in that to display peoples’ charity choices on a computer, you can very easily randomize what text and what options people see.
 You can then measure how many people give you their emails at the end of the Giving Game, as a proxy for how engaging they found the game.
-HEA did some of this research at the end of last semester and found some interesting results.
+HEA did [some of this research](http://harvardea.org/news/2014/06/13/research/) at the end of last semester and found some interesting results.

 First, including more speculative charities may decrease people’s engagement.
 HEA tested a group of three global poverty charities against a group of one global poverty charity, one “meta” charity, and one charity working on existential risks, and found that people offered the latter choice were significantly less likely to put down their emails.